slightech/MYNT-EYE-S-SDK/docs/src/data/get_with_plugin.rst

 .. _data_get_with_plugin:

-Using the plugin to get data
+Using The Plugin To Get Data
 ============================

 API provides a ``EnablePlugin()`` function to enable plugins under a path.